 - Research articles that explore and reframe the interfaces, connections and similarities– differences between anthropologies associated with rubrics of applied, practicing, and basic research.

 Research articles are limited to 8000 total words, including endnotes, bibliography, tables, charts, captions, and body of text.
-Authors are encouraged to make use of images, which are limited to three.
-It is suggested that author’s seeking to use more than 3 images should consider submitting their manuscript under the Provocations/Provocaciones/Provações category.
+Authors are encouraged to make use of images and other audio or video materials.
+Please provide captions with relevant ethnographic information.

 SLACA Awards & Keynotes